 Head inland about fifteen minutes into the heart of town, and here you should grab a craft beer and some eats at New Holland Brewery or a coffee at Lemonjello’s.
 Now is the time to walk the downtown streets and popular shopping area, stopping in at Holland Peanut Store if you have a sweet tooth.

-Other Winter Lighthouses in Michigan
+Plan a Visit to See Winter Lighthouses in Michigan

 Have you ever visited a Michigan lighthouse in winter?
 Which Michigan lighthouse frozen by winter’s elements is your favorite to see?
 What other frozen Michigan lighthouses do you recommend checking out?